 - Parental or Guardian notification - Suspension from the University (Minimum: Semester; Maximum: Year).
-This could also result in possible Expulsion of the student. - The loss of driving privileges of University-owned vehicles for one academic year, and the revocation of University-issued parking pass for one academic year. - Before returning to the University, the student must appeal, in writing, to the Dean of Students or their designee. - The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University.
+This could also result in possible Expulsion of the student. - Before returning to the University, the student must appeal, in writing, to the Dean of Students or their designee. - The student will be required to seek and participate in private off-campus alcohol counseling at the student's expense before returning to the University.